Taho (Filipino Tofu Dessert)

 Instructions

 After 15 minutes, turn off the heat and put on a lid.
-Continue to cook the pearls, stirring occasionally, for an additional 5-10 minutes, or until the pearls are translucent.
+Continue to cook the pearls, stirring occasionally, for an additional 5-10 minutes, or until the pearls are translucent and no longer white in the middle.

 Drain the boiling liquid.
 Rinse the pearls under cold water to stop the cooking process and to retain their chew.
 Set aside.

-In a pot, combine together the brown sugar and water.
+To prepare the arnibal, combine together the brown sugar and water in a pot.
 Bring this mixture to a boil, and continue boiling until the mixture has slightly thickened, stirring frequently, for about 5-7 minutes.
+Transfer the syrup to a separate container.

 Transfer the syrup to a separate container.
 Let cool slightly.

-Steam your tofu for about 10 minutes, or until fully warmed through.
-Alternatively, you may also microwave the tofu for 2-3 minutes, depending on the power of your microwave.
+To prepare the tofu, steam the block of tofu for about 10 minutes.
+Remove the tofu once fully warmed-through, then set aside for assembly (alternatively, you may also microwave the tofu for 2-3 minutes, depending on the power of your microwave).

 Taho (Filipino tofu dessert) with pearls